Liyubov/pyTrAns/README.md

 # pyTrAns package
-Python package for trajectories analysis.
+PyTrAns (Trajectories Analysis) is python package for trajectories analysis.
 The package has several modules, which one can use independently from each other for
 1. generating or loading trajectories
 2. statistical analysis of trajectories (including scaling exponent estimation)
 3. classification and post-analysis of trajectories based on analysis modules